vanepp/FritzingCheckPart/README.md

 At line 20

-Connector connector0terminal had a zero width (or height), set to 10 Check the alignment of this pin in the svg
+Connector connector0terminal had a zero width (or height), set to 10 Check the alignment of this pin in the SVG

 As it says, a 0 length height or width was set to 10 which may causee the location of the terminal to change.
 You need to verify (and move if necessary) the location of this terminal in the svg.
 You may also need to adjust the size of the terminal to be 10 thou as the size of 10 may not be correct depending on scaling and translates.

 ### Modified 3: File
 'filename.fzp'